swcarpentry/python-novice-gapminder/episodes/09-plotting.md

 # The current column names are structured as 'gdpPercap_(year)',
 # so we want to keep the (year) part only for clarity when plotting GDP vs. years
 # To do this we use replace(), which removes from the string the characters stated in the argument
-# This method works on strings, so we use replace() from Pandas Series.str vectorized string functions
+# This method works on strings, so we use replace() from pandas Series.str vectorized string functions

 years = data.columns.str.replace('gdpPercap_', '')